Pentagon chief says Tuesday set to be 'most intense' day of strikes on Iran

 WASHINGTON

-The US defense secretary said Tuesday will be the "most intense" day of US strikes in its ongoing military operation against Iran, which began late last month.
+The US defense secretary said that Tuesday will be the "most intense" day of US strikes in its ongoing military operation against Iran, which began late last month.

 "Today will be yet again, our most intense day of strikes inside Iran.
 The most fighters, the most bombers, the most strikes.
 Intelligence more refined and better than ever," Pete Hegseth told a news conference alongside Gen. Dan Caine, chairman of the Joint Chiefs of Staff.